-Regardless of the chosen option, the students are required to complete a minimum of 31 graduate credits in the Computer Science Department.
-However, the actual course requirements depend somewhat on the option chosen.
+Regardless of the chosen option, the students are required to complete a minimum of 31 graduate credits in the Computer Science Department with cumulative GPA of at least 3.0.
+All individual courses counted in this pool of 31 credits must be done with at least a grade C. The actual course requirements depend somewhat on the option chosen.

 Generally speaking, Advanced Project and Thesis Options provide more flexibility for course choices as the student may have to do a variety of different courses related to their project or thesis topics.
-The departmental web site has the updated list of graduate courses being offered to help students plan ahead.
 The required 31 credits must satisfy the following requirements.

 - 1. Breadth Requirement.
 All students must satisfy the M.S. breadth requirement regardless of the chosen option.
 See Section 5.1. - 2.
 M.S.
 Project or Thesis (3, 6, or 9 credits).
 This requirement depends on the chosen option.
-This requirement can be satisfied by taking 3 credits of CSE 522 (Basic Project Option), 6 credits of the CSE 523/524 course sequence (Advanced Project Option), or 6-9 credits of CSE 599 (Thesis Option). - 3.
-Computer Science Graduate Courses.
+This requirement can be satisfied by taking 3 credits of CSE 522 (Basic Project Option), 6 credits of the CSE 523/524 course sequence (Advanced Project Option), or 6-9 credits of CSE 599 (Thesis Option).

+- 3. Computer Science Graduate Courses.
 The remaining credits can be satisfied by taking Computer Science graduate courses at the CSE 500 and CSE 600 levels with the following restrictions.
-Note that all restrictions must be satisfied. - At most 2 credits can be counted from all credits accumulated in the following courses: CSE 593 (Independent Study), CSE 698 (Practicum in Teaching), CSE 596 (Internship in Research), 1-credit Seminar courses (CSE 640-661, but not CSE 600) and Special Topics courses (CSE 665-686). - Topics or Advanced Topics courses (CSE 590/591/592/594/595 and CSE 690-692) can count at most 6 credits overall (i.e., up to 2 such courses). - There are further restrictions for the students in the Basic Project Option.
+Note that all these restrictions must be satisfied. - At most 2 credits can be counted from all credits accumulated in the following courses: CSE 593 (Independent Study), CSE 698 (Practicum in Teaching), CSE 596 (Internship in Research),4 1-credit Seminar courses (CSE 640-661, but not CSE 600) and Special Topics courses (CSE 665-686).5 - Topics or Advanced Topics courses (CSE 590/591/592/594/595 and CSE 690-692) can count at most 6 credits overall (i.e., up to 2 such courses). - There are further restrictions for the students in the Basic Project Option.
 For these students, any combination of the following courses can count at most 6 credits overall (i.e., up to 2 such courses).
 The courses are CSE 590/591/592/594/595 and any course in the CSE 600 level. - CSE 587 can be used.
 But specific restrictions apply.
 See Section 4.2. - No credits are counted for the CSE 600 Seminar course.
+This course is for Ph.D. students only. - No credits are counted for any course specifically meant for Ph.D students (such as CSE 600, CSE 696, CSE 699, etc). - Generally speaking, the student in one option cannot use project or thesis courses meant for another option for graduation credits.
+In other words, use of the courses such as CSE 522,523/524 and 599 are option specific.
+However, there is some flexibility.
+More about this in Section 5.6.